nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-set-up-basic-ios-routing-with-react-native.md

 }
 ```

 What's going to happen if we try to run this right now is it's going to say, "Hey, view is undefined" because we've never said what view is.
-Using some ES6 destructuring, we're going to say, `View` and `text` to require those in.
+Using some ES6 destructuring, we're going to say, `View` and `Text` to require those in.

 ```javascript
 var {